tushar5102/MailInfoXplorer/README.md

 **Email**: tushar.patil.5202@gmail.com

-The Email Information Extractor is a Python script designed for extracting essential information from email messages.
+The MailInfoXplorer is a Python script designed for extracting essential information from email messages.
 It provides detailed insights into email metadata, including sender, recipient, subject, timestamp, routing data, attachments, and a summary of email content.
 This tool is valuable for email analysis and processing tasks.

 ## Features